 Tips for Success

-- Remember to safely thaw the turkey (unopened) in advance.
+- Safely thaw the turkey (unopened) in advance.
 More information under recipe notes.

-- Let the turkey sit at room temperature (packaging removed) for 30 minutes before prepping so that it’s not so cold.
+- Let the turkey sit at room temperature (packaging removed) for 30 to 40 minutes before prepping so that it’s not so cold.
 It will be much easier to butter it that way.